 Any incidents of bullying that are reported to the school are dealt with promptly, with all children interviewed and actions taken appropriately.
 For example, informing the parents and using restorative justice principles.
-Where appropriate children and their families are offered support from our Family Liaison Officer, Safeguarding Officer or Learning Mentors.
-We hold an annual Anti-bullying Week (see the Anti-bullying Policy).
+Where appropriate, children and their families are offered support from our Family Liaison Officer, Safeguarding Officer or Learning Mentors.
+Please see the Anti-Bullying Policy for more information.